 Types of swaps

 Swaps are usually organized as either a private or open group swap.
 A private swap can be as simple as you and another miniaturist agree to make something and swap.
 Another type of private swap is when a group invites specific people to participate in a group swap.
 It is kept private for any number of reasons such as they all know the quality of work of each other, to limit the number of swappers or whatever.

 In a group swap, generally there is one person who serves as the coordinator of the swap.
 This person is responsible for the organizing such as determining a theme, keeping a list of swappers, keeping a list of what they will be making if the group wants to coordinate that before-hand, receives the swaps, sorts them, repackages and mails them back.

 A totefavor is same principle of a swap except it is generally for a convention.
-On such convention is the Quarter Connection online group that has an online convention.
+One such convention is the Quarter Connection online group that has an online convention/weekend.
 The idea of a totefavor is something you would receive at your table as part of a convention.
-It comes from the NAME houseparty conventions.
+It comes from the NAME House Party conventions.